 The handsome façade of this family-owned hotel and free house graces medieval Wyle Cop, shortly before the street becomes English Bridge over the River Severn.
 A coolly elegant look is evident throughout, from the ground floor public areas to the spacious, well-equipped bedrooms upstairs.
 Just off the reception is the wood-floored café-style bar, which leads to the flagstoned Inglenook Bar, serving locally brewed Salopian Shropshire Gold, an extensive choice of cocktails and gins and a full range of main meals and snacks.
-On the first floor is the split-level restaurant, where dishes like nori cured ocean trout with plum, pickled ginger, mooli and purple miso cress; pork belly served with celeriac, burnt apple, tarragon mashed potato and a pork jus; and passionfruit panna cotta with blackberry, shortbread and elderberry sorbet help to maintain their two AA-Rosette status.
+On the first floor is the split-level restaurant, where dishes like gin-cured salmon, tonic cucumber, citrus purée and coriander; pork fillet, beer glazed pig's cheek, goats' cheese polenta, carrot, apricot and pork jus; and coconut panna cotta with macadamia crumb, lime and lemonade gel and mango salsa help to maintain their two AA-Rosette status.